 Baby I Love You – Aretha Franklin

-Legendary soul singer Aretha Franklin’s tune ‘Baby I Love You’ can be heard during a scene when viewers get to know gangster Henry Hill’s mistress a bit more in Goodfellas.
+Legendary soul singer Aretha Franklin’s tune ‘Baby I Love You’ can be heard during a scene when we get to know gangster Henry Hill’s mistress a bit more.
 As viewers watch Janice Rossi hang out with friends at her apartment during a poker game, the song plays, and we are introduced to another character, Spider, who is also based on a real-life gangster.